LEARN

 Colour Adult:

 P.m. meyeri: Both adults grey/brown with yellow stripe across crown; blue/green lower breast to tail coverts and rump, variably more blue than green; yellow thighs, bend of wing, lesser wing coverts and underwing coverts; underwings where flight feathers are pale grey suffused with yellow; tail brown.
-Bill dark grey.
+Beak dark grey.
 Cere bare and brown/grey, eye ring brown/grey.
 Eye orange/red.

 P.m. transvaalensis: Both adults as in meyeri, but with paler head and upperparts; little yellow or absent across crown; lower underparts more blue; bright blue rump.